pacroy/gh-common-workflows/README.md

 2. Create file `.github/workflows/sync.yml` with [this content](.github/workflows/sync.yml) in your target repository.

-3. Let the workflow runs and it will automatically sync files and folders including the Sync Files workflow itself.
+3. Let the workflow runs and it will automatically sync files and folders as you can customize in the [Sync Files workflow YAML](.github/workflows/sync.yml)